JorisJamers/cloud-native-track-openshift/lab-08/README.md

 oc logs build/the-new-build-process-name
 ```

-Don't delete your deployment, we are going to use this for the next lab.
+Don't delete your deployment, we are going to use this in the next lab.